AaTekle/PageRank/README.md

 ## PageRank Scores Explained
 A score closer to 1 indicates that a page is more important within the network, while a score closer to 0 suggests a lower level of importance relative to the other pages.

-Here are the PageRank scores for each page in the network:
+Here are the PageRank scores for each page in my network:

 - **Page 1:** 0.3651
 - **Page 2:** 0.2015